A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Campechano

 If you like tacos, you’ll love Campechano.
-This small, cozy restaurant at the corner of Adelaide Street West and Portland Street has a rustic charm that entices guests to return again and again.
-Take a seat inside the dining room among the retro-painted walls or on the outdoor patio decorated with string lights and hanging plants.
+This small, cozy restaurant, located at the corner of Adelaide Street West and Portland Street, boasts a rustic charm that entices guests to return again and again.
+Take a seat inside the dining room, surrounded by retro-painted walls or on the outdoor patio, decorated with string lights and hanging plants.

 The wide variety of tacos are cooked with in-house tortillas and include grilled sirloin steak, chorizo, chipotle chicken, haddock, cauliflower, mushrooms and more.
 All of Campechano’s meat is ethically sourced, while the heirloom corn is imported directly from smallholder farms in Mexico.
 Pair your meal with popular cocktails such as margaritas and sangrias.